vaheed/everestctl-api/README.md

 Notes
 - RBAC revocation edits the `everest-rbac` ConfigMap in `everest-system` and removes lines for the specific user role/binding.
 This assumes you are using ConfigMap-based RBAC.
 - Suspend success is reported if at least one action (scale down or RBAC revoke) succeeds; account deactivation is best-effort since flags vary by version.
+Password during bootstrap
+- The API calls `everestctl accounts create` non‑interactively by supplying a password to avoid TTY prompts.
+- You can pass a password in the request body: `{ "username": "alice", "password": "S3cure!" }`.
+- If omitted, it uses `BOOTSTRAP_DEFAULT_PASSWORD` if set; otherwise it generates a strong password and returns it in the job result (`credentials`).